There are three parts to StormForge Optimize:

 curl -L https://app.stormforge.io/downloads/redskyctl-linux-amd64.tar.gz | tar x sudo mv redskyctl /usr/local/bin/

-or for macOS run:
+To download the latest release for macOS run:

 curl -L https://app.stormforge.io/downloads/redskyctl-darwin-amd64.tar.gz | tar x sudo mv redskyctl /usr/local/bin/